Defending Liberal Values in Illiberal Times

 The civil rights model is problematic when applied to the trans campaign for other reasons as well.
 Though we have been conditioned to see all social restrictions or cultural norms as inherently unjust, we forget that overthrowing them can generate unintended, undesired consequences.
 With the sexual revolution of the 1960s and 70s, for example, prudish moral strictures gave way to healthier, happier possibilities of intimacy and pleasure – but there was a corresponding increase of fatherless children and STDs.
 Popular tolerance of recreational drugs has spurred overdue relaxation of punitive criminal penalties – but addiction and overdoses remain pressing crises.
 Likewise, our faddish embrace of the transgender trend (including promotion of genital surgery and hormone therapy) may one day yield unforeseen complications for thousands of transgendered trailblazers.
 In a 2013 New Yorker article, “About a Boy,” journalist Margaret Talbot interviewed the mother of a transgender teen, who worried, “There are tides of history that wash in, and when they wash out they leave some people stranded.
 The drug culture of the sixties was like that and the sexual culture of the eighties, with AIDS.
 I think this could be the next wave like that, and I don’t want my daughter to be a casualty.”

 None of this is to say that transgender people should not be allowed as much security and dignity as anyone else.
 Objections to the transgender movement derive not from any desire to deprive transgender people of personal freedoms but from a practical vision of what personal freedoms anyone is owed.
-To many, being transgender is simply not the same as being born a particular race, religion, or, indeed, gender – there is too much fog of socialization, psychology, cultural vogue and political ideology obscuring a clear definition of transgenderism for it to be recognized as describing a unique order of human beings who have been uniquely disadvantaged.
+To many, being transgender is simply not the same as being born a particular race, religion, or, indeed, gender – there is too much fog of psychology, cultural vogue and political ideology obscuring a clear definition of transgenderism for it to be recognized as describing a unique order of human beings who have been uniquely disadvantaged.
 Rather, transgender campaigns blur the line between solidarity and lifestyle, wherein the individual identity and the public grievance are so closely linked that it is impossible to consider the community apart from its demands.
 Viewed that way, the transgendered are less like Native people, or old people, or disabled people, and more like Republicans, or unionists, or pro-choice marchers.
 They are regular citizens with special wants, rather than special citizens with regular wants.

 After the transgender cause runs its course, the pressing social issue five or ten years hence may be the public acceptance of polyamory.
 Polyamory has already been identified as a distinct lifestyle by researchers and practitioners: it is not the faith-based polygamy (one husband with several wives) of some religious sects but rather the consensual sharing of intimate partners among several secular adults.
 If the past is any indication, polyamorous advocacy groups should be clamoring for rights and recognition in about 2023.
 It will begin with a small but strident community challenging the conventional standards of couplehood, opening up about the happy and fulfilling conjugal arrangements they share among numerous other trusting, tolerant men and women.
 Crass old stereotypes of infidelity and swinging will be replaced by progressive analyses detailing the psychological health of poly spouses and their families, and distinctive “Poly and Proud” logos and other paraphernalia will be increasingly visible.

 This will all play out in the media, of course.
 Expect heated editorial commentaries and radio call-in discussions, a rush of sympathetic novels, films, and TV programs about polyamorous liaisons, and much-publicized announcements by celebrities who come out as poly.
 Historical figures’ hitherto secret polyamorous relationships will be revealed for widespread reappraisal.
-Then the cause will work its way into courts and legislatures, as lawyers and activists will argue on behalf of multi-matrimony and its attendant entitlements, including spousal benefits, parental privileges, inheritance claims, tax exemptions, and the like.
+Then the cause will work its way into courts and legislatures, as lawyers will argue on behalf of multi-matrimony and its attendant entitlements, including spousal benefits, parental privileges, inheritance claims, and tax exemptions.
 Hotels, airlines, restaurants, and other businesses will advertise to the growing market of poly triples, quartets, and quintets.
 Polyamory will have truly arrived in popular culture when its few critics – most of them conservative older people, or so-called jealous lovers – will be condemned as polyphobic.

-The fact is that much of the behavior we permit or celebrate today was inconceivable fifty or one hundred years ago.
-Using recreational drugs; assisting a suicide; obtaining an abortion; reading or viewing sexually explicit entertainment; adopting transgender identity; being homosexual; having interracial sex; having premarital sex; even having certain sex acts – all were once strongly outlawed by governments, churches, and common morality.
+The fact is that much of the behavior we celebrate today was inconceivable fifty or one hundred years ago.
+Using recreational drugs; assisting a suicide; obtaining an abortion; reading or viewing sexually explicit entertainment; adopting transgender identity; being homosexual; having interracial sex; having premarital sex; even having certain sex acts – all were once outlawed by governments, churches, and common morality.
 It is not hard to imagine other longstanding taboos which might fall in the future, through the same pattern of open acknowledgement, public defiance, gradual familiarity, and then legal accommodation and eventual normalization.
 Indeed, by some political perspectives the last several centuries are no more than a long sequence of emancipations (of peasants, colonial subjects, non-whites, women, gay people, et cetera), so it’s hardly surprising that we assume the cycle should continue indefinitely.

-Yet though no one wants to define the limits of ethics or custom or pluralism so restrictively that they end up on the wrong side of them, everyone nevertheless has limits.
+Yet though no one wants to define the limits of ethics or pluralism so restrictively that they end up on the wrong side of them, everyone nevertheless has limits.
 Absolute measures of right and wrong may become relative over a lifetime, and shaded interpretations of fairness may become black and white.
 What is permissiveness today may be bigotry tomorrow; one man’s libertine is another’s prude.
 It’s easy to congratulate ourselves for being generously liberal, open-minded members of inclusive environments – right until it isn’t.
 The transgender and polyamory movements anticipate an endless drive to advance the rights of fractional slivers of society as if they were substantial cohorts already existing in plain sight.
 Malleable characteristics confessed by some are treated as either-or properties held by all.
 Private, fluctuating feelings about sex and the body, articulated by citizens otherwise indistinguishable from any other, are being touted as basic human typologies.
 Over time, not noticing those differences – between affected and intrinsic, between subcultures and civics – will become more and more awkward.

 Oddly (or perhaps not) the contemporary fascination with sexual identity has coincided with the abundance of pornography made available since the advent of the Internet.
 On one hand, young people are accepting homosexuality, even celebrating it, in ways their parents and grandparents never thought possible: high schools have Gay-Straight Alliances; author Dan Savage’s 2012 book It Gets Better advises youngsters on coming out; LGBTQ-related films including Brokeback Mountain, Carol, and Blue Is the Warmest Color win broad acclaim; popular Young Adult novels like Shadowplay and Fan Art sensitively explore gay themes.
 On the other, the pervasiveness of erotic imagery in the Internet era is unprecedented, and the most enthusiastic consumers of it – young males – are being exposed to a wider variety of sexual acts and sexual fetishes than is healthy for developing personalities to absorb; psychologists and counselors caution that porn inculcates in teenage boys wholly unrealistic notions of what they can expect from partners and themselves; constant viewing of pornography shrivels the capacities for the intimacy, trust, and care which are at the heart of meaningful sexual experience.